khanel/TDG/memory-bank/activeContext.md

 ## Current Focus

-The immediate goal is to implement the first item from the `meta_orchestrator_design_manifesto.md`:
+The core refactoring is complete.
+The `Orchestrator` and `RLEnvironment` have been merged into a single `OrchestratorEnv` class, and a factory pattern has been introduced for environment creation.

-**[1.1] Uni-directional Pipeline:** Formalize the state machine for the `Exploration` -> `Exploitation` -> `Termination` lifecycle.
+The immediate goal is to define the minimal observation space for the RL agent, as per section 3 of the `meta_orchestrator_design_manifesto.md`.

 ## Next Steps

-1. Create a new design document to formalize the state machine.
-This document will detail the states, transitions, and conditions.
+1. Define the minimal observation space in a new design document.
-2. Implement the core logic for this state machine within the `RLOrchestrator` framework.
+2. Implement the `ObservationComputer` component.
-3. Update the manifesto to mark this item as complete.
+3. Update the manifesto to mark this work as complete.